-If you want the absolute cheapest PAYG Sim, then it's 1pMobile.
+If you want the absolute cheapest PAYG Sim and you're a low usage user, then it's 1pMobile.
 It piggybacks off EE's network and it's 1p for each minute, every text and for each MB of data you use.
 However, you have to top up at least £10 every four months in order to keep it active, so if you only use your phone very rarely, it's probably not for you.

 For those who just need a phone for temporary/emergency use or if EE isn't great in your area, then Three's PAYG Sim might be better for you.
 It's slightly more expensive than 1pMobile for each text and minute, but there's no minimum top-up requirement – though you do need to use it at least once every six months – so it could work out cheaper in the long run.